What is a chargeback?

 How will I know when a buyer has filed a chargeback?

-Amazon Pay will send email notification to your Amazon Pay account email address.
+Amazon Pay will send an email notification to your Amazon Pay account email address.
 If you have set up Instant Payment Notifications (IPNs) in Seller Central, you also receive an IPN message.
-For details, see Handling Instant Payment Notification (IPN) messages in the Amazon Pay and Login with Amazon one-time payments integration guide.
+For details, see Set up Instant Payment Notifications in the Amazon Pay integration options guide.

 Am I held responsible for all chargebacks filed against my Amazon Pay account?